JAPACalculator

 How long does F-1 Student Visa + OPT/STEM OPT processing take from Nigeria?

-Processing time for the F-1 Student Visa + OPT/STEM OPT for Nigerian applicants is 4–8 weeks for visa (schedule interview at US Embassy Lagos early — wait times can exceed 60 days).
+Processing time for the F-1 Student Visa + OPT/STEM OPT is 4–8 weeks for visa (schedule interview at US Embassy Lagos early — wait times can exceed 60 days).
+Apply from the United States High Commission in Abuja or the Consulate in Lagos — book your appointment slot as early as possible, as backlogs frequently add 2–4 weeks beyond the official window.

 How much proof of funds do I need for the F-1 Student Visa + OPT/STEM OPT?

-What is the most important tip for F-1 Student Visa + OPT/STEM OPT applicants from Nigeria?
+What documents do I need for the F-1 Student Visa + OPT/STEM OPT application from Nigeria?

 Sibling variants of this visa route and other ways into United States.